CapeSoft RightReports

 The Report Structure List

-This list allows you to specify a primary file, and add graphic report details, lookups, secondary file loops, calculations, headers and footers to your report.
+This list allows you to specify a Primary Source, and add graphic report details, lookups, Secondary Source loops, calculations, headers and footers to your report.
 A short description for each of these is given below.

 Note that you can move each item up or down depending on where on the report it should happen.
 You can also move each item left or right.
-If an item A is left of any item B above it, it means that that item B is a parent of item A.
+If an item A is to the above and left of item B, it means that that item A is a parent of item B.

 The Graphic Band Editor